This degree has three stages, each comprising 120 credits.

 In Stage 1 you'll encounter a variety of different times and places and engage with some fascinating people, art works, ideas and stories.
 As an art history student, this broad interdisciplinary foundation will help you develop the skills and the confident, open approach you need to tackle more specialist art history modules at Stages 2 and 3.

-Stage 2 includes two compulsory modules, one relating to the modern and contemporary periods, the other an earlier historical period, with an element of overlap in the ‘long’ eighteenth century.
+Stage 2 introduces you to major artists and artworks from the Medieval to the Contemporary period and will engage you thematically with the central questions of art history and visual cultures from the Modern to the Contemporary period, beginning in the eighteenth century.
 You'll develop skills of visual literacy through a cutting-edge exploration of different ways of looking and analysing visual, spatial and material culture.
-Each module introduces you to the issues and debates surrounding the production and contestation of value in the sphere of culture, with a focus on ‘heritage’.
-An overarching aspect is that you'll study art and visual cultures in their broadest definitions, and in their everyday settings, including the transfer of art historical concepts and knowledge to the wider public, curatorial, commercial and industrial contexts.
+Each module introduces the issues and debates surrounding the production and contestation of value in the sphere of culture, with a focus on ‘heritage’.
+An overarching aspect is that you'll study art and visual cultures in their broadest definitions, and in everyday settings, including the transfer of art historical concepts and knowledge to the wider public, curatorial, commercial and industrial contexts.

 Stage 3 presents a new history of art, highlighting the vital role that art has played in the stories that Europeans have told about the wider world, and suggests ways in which these stories might be challenged or revised.